Kubqo/GitRepos/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Docker Image
-If you are interested in docker image here it is on docker hub:https://hub.docker.com/repository/docker/kubqo/gitrep#
+If you are interested in docker image here it is on docker hub: https://hub.docker.com/repository/docker/kubqo/gitrep# aplication is running on port 80